 Welcome to the RMU Writing Center!

 We provide free, professional tutoring for RMU students who have questions about class assignments/ speeches/ oral presentations, graduate school/ grant/ scholarship applications, artist's statements or other written work.
 Our tutors have experience in Writing Centers at a variety of institutions, as well as experience in teaching writing at the college and university level.
-All RMU students are welcome.
+All tutoring is done in person, and all RMU students are welcome.

 How it Works